Quenching of satellite galaxies of Milky Way analogues: reconciling theory and observations: Comparison of observed and simulated quenched fractions

 In Fig.~\ref{fig:quenched_frac_var} we show the mean quenched fractions in the simulations, applying the different selection criteria described above.
 Comparing first the LG and nominal SAGA selections, we conclude that: i) the magnitude cut for the SAGA selection mainly limits the range of stellar masses that are sampled, specifically increasing the lower bound from $\approx 10^6$ to $\approx 10^7 \, {\rm M}_{\odot}$; and ii) the use of projected radii with a line-of-sight velocity cut results in a slight decrease in the quenched fraction relative to the LG selection at high stellar masses ($\sim 10^8 {\rm M}_{\odot}$), which is due to the inclusion of a small number of star-forming interlopers.
 Overall, though, the nominal SAGA selection does not result in a significantly different quenched fraction trend with stellar mass compared to the LG selection.
 By contrast, including the surface brightness cut (the SAGA,$\mu$ selection) has a substantial effect on the quenched fractions: at the low-mass end, ${\rm M}_{\rm star} \approx 10^{7}\, {\rm M}_{\odot}$, the quenched fractions decrease from $\approx 85\%$ to $\la 50\%$; compare the SAGA and SAGA, $\mu$ selections.
 Therefore, a limiting surface brightness has an important effect on the (de)selection of quenched galaxies, and is therefore able to lower the quenched fractions significantly.

 Aside from the satellite selection criteria, the host mass is also expected to be a relevant factor in the resulting quenched fractions, as dwarf galaxies of a given mass are more likely to be quenched if they reside in a more massive host, since processes such as ram pressure stripping and tidal stripping should be more efficient at higher host masses.
 We examine the host mass dependence in the bottom panel of Fig.~\ref{fig:quenched_frac_var}, which shows the mean quenched fractions of satellites selected with the SAGA,$\mu$ selection, separated by the mass of their host.
 This clearly demonstrates that hosts with total halo masses $>10^{12}\, {\rm M}_{\odot}$ have a higher fraction of quenched satellites (at fixed stellar mass) than those below this host mass threshold.
-As observational samples of MW analogues also include a variety of host luminosities and masses, one should expect a mix of quenched fractions.
-Thus, a more consistent comparison can be made if both observational and simulated samples are scaled to a common host mass.
+As observational samples of MW analogues also include a variety of host masses, one should expect a mix of quenched fractions.
+Thus, a more consistent comparison can be made if both observational and simulated samples are scaled to a common host mass, which we aim to achieve by using the K-band luminosity as a proxy for host mass.
+Note, however,that because there is significant intrinsic scatter in the host luminosity--total mass relation, splitting the sample by luminosity (as opposed to halo mass) will generally not result in as large an effect as seen in the bottom panel of Fig.~\ref{fig:quenched_frac_var}.
+Nevertheless, scaling to a common host luminosity is clearly better than taking no account of the differences in the host samples.
+In the future, it may be possible to use dynamics-based indicators of the host masses, as opposed to the luminosity.